 Typically, you’ll want to make a list of those who advertise themselves as conversion rate optimization companies and call at least five of them, asking to speak with a sales representative.

 A savvy salesperson will first want to know what you’re looking for.
-Say you want to make more sales and let the rep know the types of products and services you offer, then ask the first question…
+Say you want to make more sales and let the representative know the types of products and services you offer, then ask the first question…

-CRO Agency Question #1: I saw your ad for conversion rate optimization services, other than that, what types of work do you do?
+CRO Agency Question #1: I saw your ad for ecommerce conversion rate optimization services, other than that, what types of work do you do?

 You want to know more about the company.
 This question shows you’re interested in the big picture.
 The person you’re speaking with may want to impress you with their capabilities, framing the company as a “full service agency.”